flowr-analysis/vscode-flowr/README.md

 Installing the extension is sufficient for all features!
 Yet, flowR may benefit from a local R installation (which has to be available on your `PATH`) so it can incorporate your local R setup into its analysis.

-Additionally, we recommend using the [R extension](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r) for Visual Studio Code along with this extension.
+Additionally, we recommend using the [R extension](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r) for Visual Studio Code or the [R extension](https://open-vsx.org/vscode/item/?itemName=REditorSupport.r) for Positron along with this extension.
 For more information on R development in Visual Studio Code, you can also check out [this helpful article](https://code.visualstudio.com/docs/languages/r).
+In case of migration from RStudio to Positron you can also check out [this article](https://positron.posit.co/rstudio-keybindings.html).

 ### Slicing